bradfrost/atomic-design/chapter-2.md

 <div class="editor brad">
 {% capture m %}
-Brad: Short answer, yes.
+Brad: Short answer: yes.
 My rationale is that people like myself sometimes skim text for images w/ captions as landmarks, but other times stick to reading the primary text and gloss right over images, asides, captions, and footnotes.
 So this duplication is to address the fact that my potentially ADD-prone, skimmy (that's a word, right?) readership might not read everything in its entirety.
 {% endcapture %}
 {{ m | markdownify }}
 </div>